fartzy/tpcds-kit/README.md

 Data generation is done via `dsdgen`.
 See `dsdgen -help` for all options.
 If you do not run `dsdgen` from the `tools/` directory then you will need to use the option `-DISTRIBUTIONS /.../tpcds-kit/tools/tpcds.idx`.
 The output directory (specified via the `-DIR` option) must exist prior to running `dsdgen`.

+Generating scale factor of 10 on an AWS c5d.4xlarge instance took 6 hours and 55 minutes.

 ### Query generation

 Query generation is done via `dsqgen`.
 See `dsqgen -help` for all options.